utap2/utap2/docs/rst/run-deseq2-from-counts-matrix.rst

 ------------

-fix:

-In the input folder field, Browse within your directory structure and use the Select button the **root folder**  for analysis.
-Note that if you wish to go up one level (or more) click on the desired folder level using the path at the top of the window.
+In the input file field, navigate through your directory structure and use the Select button to choose the file containing the counts matrix for analysis.
+The file must be in either CSV or TXT format.

+Tip: To move up one or more directory levels, click on the desired folder level in the path displayed at the top of the window.

 .. image:: ../figures/browse-folder.png

-Input folder names must conform to the correct format as previously described.
-If there is a problem with the folder you selected, first resolve the error and then retry, selecting the updated folder.
+If there is an issue with the selected file, resolve the error and retry by selecting the corrected file.

-If you wish the output folder to be different from the one automatically filled in (based on the selected input folder), just select the desired output folder.
+If you want the output folder to be different from the automatically populated one (based on the selected input folder), navigate and select your desired output folder.

-Fill in the project name, then select the genome and annotation.
+Fill in the project name, then select Genomes for Functional Analysis.

-For RNA-seq protocols, choose whether your protocol is stranded (sequenced reads save the original strand of RNA fragments) or non-stranded.

-Define the type of your adapters for each read (R1 and R2).
-These adapters will be removed from the reads by the pipeline.
-You can leave the default adapters if you use True-seq protocol P5 and P7 adapters.

 ------------